 But several reasons will halt your website to a crawl, such as unoptimized images, shrinking storage, poor host server, flash content, cluttered code, too many ads, a disproportionate number of videos and images, etc. Ideally, your page should finish loading in between one and five seconds.

 Many reasons can explain why your traffic is going down.
 That’s why you need to revisit your website to ensure that your content and design are up to date.
-For example, the poor user experience could drive away even the most loyal customers.
+For example, a poor user experience could drive away even the most loyal customers.
 In addition, broken links, frequent redirects, and other technical issues can also cause your website traffic to plummet.

 Your website might have high foot traffic, but it’s useless if you are not converting.
 Look at your data and determine why you have a high bounce rate.
 Again, it could be a few things.
 You might look into your call-to-action, for instance, or the navigation on your website.
 Your SEO may also no longer work, so you need to change your tactics.